fastly/compute-js-static-publish/MIGRATING.md

 ## Removal of Expressly

-Previous versions of `@fastly/compute-js-static-publish` used [Expressly](https://expressly.edgecompute.app) to serve assets.
-This version no longer depends on that library, an order to implement its own server in the `PublisherServer` class.
+Previous versions of `@fastly/compute-js-static-publish` used [Expressly](https://expressly.edgecompute.app) to serve assets. `v4` does away with this dependency and implements its own server in the `PublisherServer` class.

-When using v4, you can remove Expressly from the dependencies:
+When using `v4`, you can remove the dependency on Expressly by deleting the `@fastly/expressly` entry from `dependencies` or `devDependencies`, in your `package.json` file.

-* In your `package.json` file:
-  * Under `dependencies` or `devDependencies`, remove the `@fastly/expressly` entry.

-This does mean that if your application was depending on Expressly for things like middleware, you will need to make some changes.
+If your application depended on Expressly for things like middleware, you will need to make further changes.

 ## The entry point `src/index.js`

-As of v4, with Expressly no longer being used, the stock `src/index.js` file looks like this:
+As of `v4`, the `src/index.js` entry point no longer uses Expressly, and looks like this:

 ```js
 /// <reference types="@fastly/js-compute" />